 If you enjoy wagashi (Japanese confectionery) and wish to make them at home, this post shows you how to make Shiratama Dango that are found in many Japanese sweets.
 Chewy & gooey in texture, this type of mochi uses glutinous rice flour made from shiratamako or mochiko.

 There are two types of glutinous rice flour you can use: shiratamako (白玉粉) or mochiko (餅粉) (or combine both).
-I recommend using shiratamako because mochi made with shiratamako has very smooth, more refined, and elastic bouncy texture.
+I recommend using shiratamako because mochi made with shiratamako has a very smooth, more refined, and elastic bouncy texture.
 And it also tastes better in my opinion.
 Also, shiratamako is much easier to use compared to mochiko.
 You can read a little bit more details on these glutinous rice flour on shiratamako page.

 Here’s how to make Shiratama Dango.
 A lot of readers told me it’s much easier to find mochiko in grocery stores, so I’m using mochiko in this video.
-However, the recipe below includes measurement for both mochiko and shiratamako and the methods are the same.
+However, the recipe below includes measurements for both mochiko and shiratamako and the methods are the same.

-- ⅓ cup Mochiko (glutinous rice flour/sweet rice flour) (⅓ cup = 55 g or 80 ml)
+- ⅓ cup mochiko (glutinous rice flour/sweet rice flour)

 - 2½ Tbsp water

-- ½ tsp granulated sugar
+- ½ tsp sugar

-- ⅓ cup Shiratamako (glutinous rice flour/sweet rice flour) (⅓ cup = 42 g or 80 ml)
+- ⅓ cup shiratamako (glutinous rice flour/sweet rice flour)

 - 3 Tbsp water

-- ½ tsp granulated sugar
+- ½ tsp sugar

-Gather all the ingredients.
+- Gather all the ingredients.

-- Then roll into a nice smooth ball and then form into a log.
+- Then, roll into a nice smooth ball and then form into a log.

 - Use your index finger to make an indentation in the center (this will help cook faster and less doughy in texture after cooking).

-- Cook the shiratama dango in boiling water, about 2 minutes.
+- Cook the Shiratama Dango in boiling water, about 2 minutes.

-- Shiratama dango are soft and chewy within 30 minutes after they are made.
+- Shiratama Dango are soft and chewy within 30 minutes after they are made.
 If you are not using them right away, keep them in water and store in the refrigerator.
-Shiratama dango will become hard, so you need to re-cook them in boiling water to soften before serving.
+Shiratama Dango will become hard, so you need to re-cook them in boiling water to soften before serving.